-The confidence interval (also known as the “Margin of Error” or simply "Error") is usually expressed as a plus or minus percentage, e.g., “+/- 5%”, which indicates that the survey means score likely deviates from the population mean for that attribute by less than 5%.
-For example, if 30% of the respondents pick a certain choice on the survey and you have a margin of error of 5%, you can be "sure" that between 25% (30% minus 5%) and 35% (30% plus 5%) of the entire population would pick the same answer.
+The confidence interval (also known as the “Margin of Error” or simply "Error") is usually expressed as a plus or minus percentage, e.g., “+/- 5%”, which indicates that the questionnaire means score likely deviates from the population mean for that attribute by less than 5%.
+For example, if 30% of the respondents pick a certain choice on the questionnaire and you have a margin of error of 5%, you can be "sure" that between 25% (30% minus 5%) and 35% (30% plus 5%) of the entire population would pick the same answer.

 How sure can you be?
 This is what the confidence level (Also known as "Confidence") tells you.
 It’s listed as a percentage and tells you how certain you can be of your results.

-Survey accuracy standards
+2. Survey accuracy standards

-For example, a confidence level of 95% means that if you conducted your survey 100 times, you would come up with the same results 95% of the time.
-Most survey research uses a 95% confidence level since this strikes an optimal balance between accuracy and cost.
+For example, a confidence level of 95% means that if you conducted your questionnaire 100 times, you would come up with the same results 95% of the time.
+Most questionnaire research uses a 95% confidence level since this strikes an optimal balance between accuracy and cost.
 This is why we seldom hear the confidence level presented.
 In some circumstances, we might use a higher confidence level (say, 99%) or a lower one (say, 90%).

-You should include key demographic questions in each survey so you can see if the survey sample correlates to your membership.
+You should include key demographic questions in each questionnaire so you can see if the survey sample correlates to your membership.
 If 75% of your members are from the West, for example, responses to a general membership survey should also be 75% from the West.
-Some types of response biases can be statistically corrected; others may require you to conduct a second mailing to make sure the survey respondents accurately reflect the membership composition.
+Some types of response biases can be statistically corrected; others may require you to conduct a second mailing to make sure the respondents accurately reflect the membership composition.

-How can survey error be reduced?
+3. How can survey error be reduced?

 - Use the correct sampling strategy to reach your target population.
-This includes correctly identifying the population you seek to survey and making sure that your sample is representative of them.
+This includes correctly identifying the population you seek to send your questionnaire and making sure that your sample is representative of them.
 Also, make sure that the way in which you are reaching your sample is not introducing systematic bias – the phone book may not be an appropriate way to reach people if most of your population are young and most likely only have a cell phone.